 Complete the AHAF research course and a research project that meets the criteria for a Master Certified Handwriting Analyst as approved by the Research Chair.

-Recommended study before applying for the CHA examination
+Recommended study before applying for the MCHA examination

 - Complete approved advanced courses in graphology, psychology or forensics.